A Bible study with Jeffrey J. Harrison

 The third calamity is in vs. 17:

-1:17: “While this one was still speaking, another came and said, ‘Chaldeans made three leaders [that is, divided into three groups] and rushed on the camels and took them, and they smote the young men by the mouth of the sword.
+1:17: “While this one was still speaking, another came and said, ‘The Chaldeans made three leaders [that is, divided into three groups] and rushed on the camels and took them, and they smote the young men by the mouth of the sword.
 And I’m the only one that escaped, I alone, to tell you*.’”

 A Storm from the Desert

-The fourth and final calamity against Job is in Job 1:18,19:
+The fourth calamity is in Job 1:18-19:

-1:18,19: “While this one was still speaking, another came and said, ‘Your* sons and your* daughters were eating and drinking wine in the house of their brother, the first-born, and look, a great wind came from the side of the desert and struck the four corners of the house, and it fell on the young people and they died.
+1:18-19: “While this one was still speaking, another came and said, ‘Your* sons and your* daughters were eating and drinking wine in the house of their brother, the first-born, and look, a great wind came from the side of the desert and struck the four corners of the house, and it fell on the young people and they died.
 And I’m the only one that escaped, I alone, to tell you.’”

 In addition to wind, storms in Israel can generate hail as well as tornadoes.
 So there are all kinds of possibilities for the

 Job Mourns His Loss